quiffman/ddclient/README.md

 ```
 **Container config**

-*Rename the sample config to ddclient.conf in the host directory
+* Rename the sample config to ddclient.conf in the host directory
-*The sample config will be avaible afer the first run
+* The sample config will be avaible afer the first run
-*Configure Gmail credentials in mail.rxt(avaible after first run) (used as mail relay) Dont forget to setup reciving email address in ddclient.conf
+* Configure Gmail credentials in mail.txt(avaible after first run), Dont forget to setup reciving email address in ddclient.conf
-*For enabling mail theese variables need to be added to the run command "-h ddclient.local" "-v MAIL=yes"
+* For enabling mail theese variables need to be added to the run command "-h ddclient.local" "-v MAIL=yes"

 **Run container**